Home

 Loria Forest Snake is a secretive, ground-dwelling species of forests and adjacent grasslands.
 Sightings are infrequent due to its secretive habits : the species lives amongst the confusing tangle of leaf litter, moss growth and rotting logs of Papua New Guinea's forest floor.

-The specimen illustrated at left was discovered by day crossing a cleared area close to primary forest at an altitude of 1760m : this is likely to be highest recorded altitude of the species so far.
+The specimen illustrated at left was discovered by day crossing a cleared area close to primary forest at an elevation of 1760m : this is likely to be the highest recorded elevation of the species so far.
 It was inoffensive in temperament and made no attempt to bite.

 Forest Snakes are cylindrical in cross section, and the head is of similar diameter, though somewhat flattened, which allows for easy burrowing.
 Their diet comprises largely small invertebrates such as worms, slugs or insect larvae.The eyes are small.